Local Limit Disorder Characteristics of Superconducting Radio Frequency Cavities: Conclusions and Discussion

 Summarizing achieved results, we believe that our detailed analysis may serve as a convenient tool.
-Especially if we think about fundamental particle acceleration, detection, and also preservation, considering quantum technologies.
+In particular, if we think about fundamental particle acceleration, detection, and also preservation, considering quantum technologies.